 Questions about photography classes should be addressed to the Office of Study Abroad.
 Photography courses that have no creative or historic component are not appropriate for Brandeis course credit.
 An appropriate photography course will not rely solely on use of a smartphone for the course.
 Only a few photography courses are eligible to fulfill the School of Creative Arts requirement.

 You may receive credit for PE while abroad if the course is at least 22 contact hours.
-Please contact Jeff Ward, Interim Director of Athletics, with a detailed course description if you have further questions.
+Please contact Michael Matt, Assistant Athletic Director, with a detailed course description if you have further questions.
 Please note that club team participation, or attending a yoga studio on your own, will not count for PE credit.

 When selecting classes abroad, be careful not to repeat a class that you have already taken at Brandeis.
 You will not receive credit for a class you take twice.
 If you have any questions, please consult a member of the Study Abroad staff.

 If you wish to receive credit towards your major or minor for courses taken abroad, you should contact the appropriate department or program directly.
 Click here to obtain list of Study Abroad Faculty Liaisons in each department.
 The Office of Study Abroad can only transfer general course credit, not major or minor credit.
 Study Abroad Liaisons make final decisions about major/minor credit once students return from abroad.

 To request major/minor credit upon returning from abroad, you should complete a Petition to Request Substitution for a Requirement form on the Registrar's website.
 After filling out the form and gathering the necessary paperwork, you may want to make an appointment to meet with the Liaison in each department where you are seeking credit.
 Since this form requires you to submit a syllabus from the course you are petitioning, be sure to save your syllabi and course descriptions.

 Some appropriate questions to discuss with your major/ minor advisor and the Study Abroad Liaison: